jusx/really-simple/README.md

 Alternately you can simply fork this repo and go from there.

+## Details

+- Really Simple will display up to three posts fully on the home page.

+- Link to archives in the header and at the end of the home page will only display when there are more than 3 posts that exists in `_posts`

+- The header has two links: `Archives` and `About`.
+Really Simple expects these files to be in the root project folder.
+The `jekyll new` command will create a dummy `about.md` file in the root folder.
+Remove the layout metadata so that the default template is used.

 ## Contributions
 Bug reports and pull requests are most welcome.